netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 oc login <CLUSTER_API_URL> --username <CLUSTER_ADMIN> --password <PASSWORD>
 ```

-To observ what's our CLI deploys on your cluster, you can run `oc events -n netobserv-cli -w` command to watch all the events happening in the `netobserv-cli` namespace.
+To observe what the CLI deploys on your cluster, you can run the `oc events -n netobserv-cli -w` command to watch all the events happening in the `netobserv-cli` namespace.

 The result will look like:
 ```sh